Gophers and Gopher Control

 Gopher Threat Level 2/10

 Gophers don’t hurt people or pets – at least not directly.
 But a gopher carries pests like ticks and fleas that get on your pets and children.
 And, stepping in the wrong spot can result in a painful injury.
 Also, gophers harm your property, making unsightly mounds and soft spots in your lawn, damaging pipes and cables underground, and chewing up trees and landscaping.
 And if you run a lawnmower over one of their tunnels, you may need to repair or replace it.
-If you find a gopher in your yard, the best thing you can do to prevent damage is to call an expert, like OMNIS Pest Control.
+If you find a gopher in your yard, the best thing you can do to prevent damage is to call an expert at OMNIS Pest Control.
 Our professional pest control team will assess the problem and find the right removal solution.
+More about How To Identify Gopher Damage.